-The Augusta University Road Patrol Officers are responsible for enforcing state and local laws within the Augusta University Jurisdiction.
-Road Patrol Officers can be seen patrolling by foot, bicycle, or patrol car.
-Road Patrol Officers monitor the campus in their assigned patrol zones to prevent criminal activity and respond to calls for service.
-Officers have the authority to issue traffic citations, serve arrest warrants, and arrest individuals for misdemeanor and felony charges.
-Road Patrol Officers complete reports for incidents to include criminal offenses, motor vehicle accidents, and other emergencies that occur on campus.
-They transport prisoners to the Richmond County Jail when incidents require an arrest.
+AUPD officers enforce state and local laws within Augusta University jurisdiction.
+AUPD officers can be seen around campus patrolling by foot, bicycle, or patrol car while monitoring the campus in an assigned patrol zone to prevent criminal activity and responding to calls for service.
+AUPD officers have the authority to issue traffic citations, serve arrest warrants, and arrest individuals for misdemeanor and felony charges.
+Written police reports for incidents to, include, criminal offenses, motor vehicle accidents, and other emergencies that occur on campus are completed by AUPD officers and available through our Records Division.
+Prisoners are transported to the Richmond County Charles B. Webster Detention Center when incidents require an arrest.

-Officers perform many tasks each day, this is only a small part:
+Officers perform many tasks each day, to include the following:

 Community Oriented Policing is extremely important to the Augusta University Police Department.
 AUPD officers are a part of the Augusta University community and interact with faculty, staff, students and visitors.
 On a daily basis AUPD officers can be seen in and around campus, interacting with the community, and working on building community relations.
 AUPD officers are available to meet with community members to provide information, directions, and other assistance; as well as, visit local businesses to determine needs for service.
 The Augusta University Police Department strives to build trust and provide a safe environment for students, faculty, staff and visitors to the AU community.